The Blackstone Hotel

 The Blackstone Hotel is a historic 290 ft 21-story hotel on the corner of Michigan Avenue and Balbo Drive in the Michigan Boulevard Historic District in the Loop community area of Chicago, Illinois.
 Built between 1908 and 1910, it is on the National Register of Historic Places.
 The Blackstone is famous for hosting celebrity guests, including numerous U.S. presidents, for which it was known as the "Hotel of Presidents" for much of the 20th century, and for contributing the term "smoke-filled room" to political parlance.

 History

+Early years

-The hotel and the adjacent entertainment venue then called The Blackstone Theatre (now known as the Merle Reskin Theatre) were built on the former site of railroad millionaire Timothy Blackstone's mansion in 1908.
+The hotel and the adjacent Blackstone Theatre were built on the former site of railroad millionaire Timothy Blackstone's mansion in 1908.
 The owners were brothers John and Tracy Drake, sons of Blackstone's former business partner, the hotel magnate John Drake.
 John and Tracy Drake also developed the luxury Drake Hotel.
 At the time of the opening, the hotel and theatre were located at the southern edge of the Chicago Theatre District at Michigan Avenue and Hubbard Court (which was first renamed 7th Street and later Balbo Drive).